Understand your Project Fi bill

 Turn on Group repay and send payment requests to your group members:

 - Open the Project Fi app .

 - Go to the Billing tab.

 - Make sure "Allow payment requests" On.

 You'll get a notification when a group member sends you money.
 Tap on the notification to confirm that you received the payment.
-If you haven't done so yet, Google Wallet will ask you to set up your cash-out method.
+If you haven't done so yet, Google Pay will ask you to set up your cash-out method.

 You'll get monthly reminders to pay your group owner back for your part of the Fi bill.
 Tap on the notification to send money immediately.
 You can also pay your group owner back later:

 - Open the Project Fi app .